 What is Tomato Passata?

-Tomato passata is the product obtained directly from fresh, riped tomatoes.
-The red fruits are peeled and seeds are taken off by hand or by a tomato strainer machine or by a simple food mill.
-Tomatoes are chopped, crashed, smashed until you get a red and juicy sauce.
-Tomato passata can be rustic or silky, it depends from his consistency.
+Tomato passata is the product that is obtained directly from fresh tomatoes that have ripened.
+The red fruit is peeled and the seeds are removed.
+This can be done by hand or with a tomato strainer or a simple food mill.
+Tomatoes are crushed to obtain a red sauce.
+Tomato passata can be rustic or silky, depending on its consistency.

 Tomato sauce (or Pasta Sauce)